Modelbit Customer Stories

 To start, we were able to manually retrain and redeploy as necessary from our Hex project.
 Once that was working well, we moved it to an automated pipeline that retrains and evaluates models weekly, and then automatically adds new models to the Modelbit registry.
 When the models hit the registry, they start being used automatically in production.

-Get a demo and learn how ML teams are deploying and managing ML models with Modelbit.
+Get a demo and learn how teams are building computer vision products with Modelbit.

 Book a Demo